andyzhou/pond/README.md

 # About
-This is a big file storage library, still under developing.
+This is a big file storage library.

 # Feature
 - one file support TB level storage